-In 2018, the Governance and Compensation Committee implemented previously announced improvements to governance and compensation practices to better align the REIT with industry best practices.
+In 2018, the Governance and Compensation Committee implemented improvements to governance and compensation practices to better align the REIT with industry best practices.
 Namely, the following new practices were implemented:

-- a diversity policy which requires, no later than the 2020 annual general meeting, at least 20% female representation on the Board, a target which was achieved at the 2018 annual general meeting; - a board renewal policy pursuant to which: (i) one trustee did not stand for re-election at the 2018 annual general meeting and three new trustees were elected; and (ii) three trustees are not standing for re-election at the Meeting and one new trustee is nominated for election; - the introduction of performance-based compensation for executives, which will be subject to objectively measurable criteria, commencing in the 2018 fiscal year; - the adoption of a policy that requires employment contracts for new executives joining Artis or one of its subsidiaries to contain a "double-trigger" provision in the event of a "change of control" with a maximum severance multiplier of 2.0 of base salary and bonuses; and - the submission to unitholders of a non-binding "say on pay" vote on an annual basis, commencing no later than the Meeting, with respect to compensation practices for the 2018 year.
+- 1. a diversity policy which required that, by no later than the 2020 annual general meeting, the Board would have at least 20% female representation, a target which was achieved at the 2018 annual general meeting until the resignation of Ida Albo on March 10, 2020.
+The Board intends to restore compliance with this policy as soon as practicable but, in any event, no later than the 2021 annual meeting of Unitholders; - 2. a board renewal policy, as a result of which: (i) one Trustee did not stand for re-election at the 2018 annual general meeting and three new Trustees were elected; and (ii) three Trustees did not stand for re-election at the 2019 annual general meeting and one new Trustee was elected; - 3. the introduction of performance-based compensation for executives, which is subject to objectively measurable criteria; - 4. the adoption of a policy that will require employment contracts for new executives joining Artis or one of its subsidiaries to contain a "double-trigger" provision in the event of a "change of control" with a maximum severance multiplier of 2.0 of base salary and bonuses; and - 5. the submission to Unitholders of a non-binding "say on pay" vote on an annual basis.

-We trust that our Unitholders will be pleased with these positive changes.
-We sincerely thank those who have provided valuable input.
+We trust that our Unitholders are pleased with these positive changes.
+We sincerely thank those who provided valuable input.